What are termites?

 Termites pose a significant threat to properties but are not a direct threat to people.
 In fact, termites are rarely ever seen by people.
 Termites are secretive, entering homes from the ground unseen and living inside of wood.

 What makes termites so dangerous to homes and buildings is that they may feed on the wood unnoticed for months or even years.
-Once the damage shows itself, it is often extensive and costly to repair.
+Once the termite damage in your business or home shows itself, it is often extensive and costly to repair.
 Another critical thing to remember is that most homeowners’ insurance will not cover termite damage because it is not something that occurs quickly, but over time, and is preventable.

 Why do I have a termite problem?